FDio/archived-vsap/README.md

 # 1 Introduction
 This repository is to provide an optimized NGINX based on VPP host stack.
-We provide two ways of VPP host stack integration, i.e. LDP and VCL.
+We provide two ways of VPP host stack integration, that is, the LDP and the VCL.
 LDP is basically un-modified NGINX with VPP via LD_PRELOAD, while VCL NGINX is to integrate VPP host stack directly with NGINX code change.
+This repository provides the initial nginx build and openssl3.0.0 build, as well as the integration of two VPP host stacks, namely the LDP and VCL VPP and nginx builds, and generates the installation package to the specified location.

 # 2 Repository Layout
 **configs**: configuration files for VPP, NGINX and VCL